lvilnis/BibtexParser/README.txt

 Copyright (c) 2012, Luke Vilnis
 All rights reserved.

+Note: the latest and most bug-free version of this parser now live in the Factorie machine learning library.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: